Huegoxaga/notes/java/android.md

   - Like any markup language, the element can be self closing or it can surround another element
   - It can contain variables or reference that start with `@` symbol
   - Inline comment: `<!-- Comment -->`
+- The system performs basic scaling and resizing to adapt your user interface to different screens by using `dp` units, aka density-independent pixels
+  - conversion of dp units to screen pixels `px = dp * (dpi / 160)`
+  - Available units are: px (pixels), dp (density-independent pixels), sp (scaled pixels based on preferred font size), in (inches), and mm (millimeters)

 ### `java` folder